vodickavaclav/deployer-rollback/readme.md

 Usage
 ---
-Copy the code and add it to your deploy.php.
+Copy the code and add it to your deploy.php and use this command:

-You can use it in Gitlab CI:

 > vendor/bin/dep rollback $CI_ENVIRONMENT_SLUG  --revision="$CI_COMMIT_SHA" -v

-You can also configure it as manual job in Gitlab:
+You can also configure it as manual job for Gitlab in .gitlab-ci.yml:

 ```config
 rollback_here_prod: